netdata/netdata/collectors/ebpf.plugin/README.md

   to monitor return from these functions and detect possible failures.
 - Tracepoints are hooks to call specific functions.
 Tracepoints are more stable than `kprobes` and are preferred when both options are available.
+- Trampolines are bridges between kernel functions, and BPF programs.
+When available `netdata` used it by default.

 In each case, wherever a normal kprobe, kretprobe, or tracepoint would have run its hook function, an eBPF program is run instead, performing various collection logic before letting the kernel continue its normal control flow.